 Current liabilities payable from restricted assets (in million)

-Current total liabilities due from restricted assets increased by approximately \$317.9 million in the years ended June 30, 2021.
-This increase is primarily due to (i) the inclusion of bond payments and interest payable in arrears; and (ii) the limitation of the subrogation rights of monoline insurers to amounts actually paid for the respective years.
+Current total liabilities due from restricted assets decreased by approximately \$1,576.8 million in the year ended June 30, 2022.
+This decrease is primarily due to the discharge of bankruptcy.

 Non-current liabilities (in million)